 Petsicles: Staying Hydrated and Happy All Summer

-The gentle warmth of spring has come and gone, and the heat of summer is here.
-Whether we are outside running with our dogs and pups, or enjoying an evening on the porch with our cats and kittens, we know hydration is critical to maintaining our health.
-As great as water might be, we often turn to something with more flavor: sports drinks, teas, fruit juices, frozen treats, etc, but what about our pets?
+Whether we’re out running with our dogs or taking in a breezy evening on the porch with our cats, hydration is critical to maintaining everyone’s health.
+And when the mood’s just right, we catch that natural urge to turn to something more flavorful than water: sports drinks, teas, fruit juices, adult beverages, etc — but what about our pets?
 Beyond keeping their water bowls freshly filled, what options are there?

 While cats and dogs do sweat, the process is not a primary method of temperature regulation.
-Dogs and pups shed excess heat through panting, while cats and kittens recreate the evaporation-fueled cooling sweating provides by licking their fur frequently, making the need to avoid dehydration that much more important.
-Access to fresh water and shade air is the most important way to ensure your beloved pets stays cool and has enough water.
-However, just like people, a treat that offers extra flavor is always welcome.
-This might be especially important for a hydrated feline, who is not as likely to frequently drink from a water bowl, as they get most of their fluids from food.
+Dogs shed excess heat through panting, while cats and kittens recreate the evaporation-fueled cooling that sweat effectively provides by instead licking their fur — making the need to avoid dehydration that much more important.

-Thankfully, homemade pet treats that are satisfying, flavorful, and healthful are also easy to make.
-Most recipes are a variation on a theme: plenty of fluid as a base, one or two key flavor ingredients, and some time in your freezer.
+Most recipes are a variation on a theme: lots of fluid as a base, one or two key flavor ingredients and some time to set in your freezer.
 Keep it simple, avoid excessive sugar and salt, and try a few different recipes until you find the one your pet loves.
-When the heat hits, she will thank you for it.

-Note: For all of these recipes, avoid artificial sweeteners that can hide in processed foods (such as some peanut butter).
+(Note: For all of these recipes, avoid artificial sweeteners that you’ll find in unsuspecting food like peanut butter.
 Cat parents can make recipes more cat-friendly by replacing dairy and nut milk with a little water.

 Dogs ✓ I Cats ✓